sulis-hpc/sulis-hpc.github.io/advanced/containers.markdown

 ### What is my user name within the container?

 Once you are "inside" the container, you are the same user as you are on the host system.

-### Is it better to build my software or use a provided container?

-We generally recommend that you build your software (or [request software to be built for you]({% link support.markdown %})) from source code rather than using a provided container.
-Software that is built for the HPC cluster it is run on will often perform better than software built elsewhere.
-However some software/toolchains can be very difficult to build from scratch and in these circumstances it may be better to use a provided container.

 ## Troubleshooting